niraamaya95/developerSandbox/README.md

 # developerSandbox
+#How to setup your developer environment
-First download Vagrant for your OS [https://www.vagrantup.com/downloads.html]
+* First download Vagrant for your OS [https://www.vagrantup.com/downloads.html]